30 Best Places To Visit In Karnataka, India - Updated 2024

 18. Chitradurga

 Chitradurga is best known for its spectacular fort.
-Built and developed during the 17th and 18th centuries by the successive dynasties of Chalukyas and Hoysalas and later by Tipu Sultan, this large fort complex was developed in a concentric fashion and includes a whole host of ancient structures, like a citadel, temples, and water reservoirs.
-Given the location’s vantage point above the valley by Vedavati River, the views here are majestic.
-Yet another historic site close by is Chandravalli Hills, where you can check out ancient art featuring carvings and paintings and visit the cave temple located under a massive stone.
+Built and developed during the 17th and 18th centuries by the successive dynasties of Chalukyas and Hoysalas and later by Tipu Sultan, this large fort complex was developed concentrically and includes a whole host of ancient structures, such as a citadel, temples, and water reservoirs.
+Given the location’s vantage point above the valley by the Vedavati River, the views here are majestic.

 Visited this place?